Day 1: Old San Juan to Vieques

 There are several solid choices along the waterfront in Esperanza.
 Isabel Segunda also had some options that sounded interesting, though we didn’t feel the need to drive over there and check them out.

+We flew from San Juan.
 You’ll need a vehicle to get to the beaches.
 We recommend a 4wd for flexibility.
+We rented from Maritza’s Car Rental.
 We walked everywhere within Esperanza.
 It’s pretty compact.